moritzschaefer/kickercam/README.md

 New version in "jetson".
 The rest sux.
 Jetson IP: 192.168.178.111, VNC password: password (connect with tightvnc client, or similar).

-Foosball (Kicker, Tablesoccer) live camera with goal detection and slow-motion replay

-python3 main2.py starts the camera and outputs to a Monitor.
-Replay is Implemented but currently not used.

 # Installation